Alexkees35/UNB-Senior-Design-RoboCup-4.0-Testing-Files/README.md

-Alex MacDonald wrote ServoV4, Shea McLaughlin made main.py, Nick Blom edited Matts code to create the speed test files, and the rest were done by Matt Hanson
+Alex MacDonald wrote ServoV4, Shea McLaughlin made main.py, Nick Blom edited Matts code to create the dribbler test files, and the rest were done by Matt Hanson